Immunology

 The text in parts a) to e) should be written by the student and must not be contained elsewhere.
 The text cannot be copied, even in part, from the publications in section g) or other texts.
 The text can be written in English, Czech or Slovak.
 Formatting of the text, figures, tables and accompanying data should comply with the rules for manuscript submission of a journal of choice, such as the journal where one of the author’s papers was published.

-The SAB does not require the summary of the dissertation.
-The dissertation is submitted electronically via the IS only - no need to provide printed copies.
+The SAB does not require a summary of the dissertation.
+The dissertation is submitted electronically via the IS only – no need to provide printed copies.

 Profile of a graduate of the study programme